Acrylic Prints & Acrylic Photo Blocks Buy Guide [UPDATED 2019]

 Question #7 What kind of paper and ink should I use?
 An entire article could be dedicated to which paper and ink is best and there are still arguments on both sides as to which is best.
 When doing your research on acrylic prints using the face mounting technique you’ll come across C prints or inkjet prints.
 C prints use more traditional chemicals and emulate a darkroom process using LED’s or lasers while inkjet uses dye or pigment based ink with inkjet printers.

 Inkjet technology has rapidly improved over the past decade or so and many believe it has surpassed the quality of the C print.
 We do not offer C prints and prefer pigment based inkjet prints for better color accuracy and permanence.
-The C print process also can be significantly toxic.
+The C print process also can be significantly toxic so we have no interest in that in our shop.
 As for papers, you’ll typically see two options popular with acrylic prints – some kind of satin/lustre paper and a metallic paper.
 The metallic paper is very popular and can provide even more depth and pop to your acrylic print.

 A best of both world’s alternative is the TruLife acrylic which by our estimates reduces glare around 25% while providing additional benefits such as more UV protection, better scratch resistance and anti-static properties to minimize dust.
 While we do offer it as an option in our online ordering page and it’s a nice option for some of our customers, it does add considerably to cost and is only available in the 1/8″ thickness.